crossplane/docs/content/master/cli/command-reference.md

 any [composition functions]({{<ref "../concepts/compositions">}}).

 {{< hint "important" >}}
-The `crossplane render` requires you to use composition functions.
+The `crossplane render` command requires you to use composition functions.
 {{< /hint >}}

 The `crossplane render` command connects to the locally running Docker